Reconfigurable Intelligent Surface Assisted VEC Based on Multi-Agent Reinforcement Learning: Simulation Results

 Fig. \ref{fig2} presents the convergence performance of the proposed scheme and the DDPG scheme in terms of rewards.
 The proposed framework is very stable with less oscillations compared to DDPG.
 Since the DDPG is fully centralized, it must take the observations and actions of all agents as input, which cannot effectively address individual performance, leading to suboptimal reward situations.
 The proposed framework combines MARL with the BCD algorithm and shows excellent convergence performance.
 It can also simultaneously select the better result on maximizing the local and global rewards of all agents, and thus facilitate the cooperation among agents.

 Figs. \ref{fig3}(a) and \ref{fig3}(b) show the changes in power consumption and buffer length for all VUs at different task arrival rates.
-In addition, we consider different effective selection capacity $c$ and different training methods.
+We also consider different effective selection capacity $c$.
 It can be seen that the power consumption and buffer length increase with the increment of task arrival rate.
 The proposed algorithm has the lowest power consumption and relatively small buffer length at different capacitances.
 As the capacity increases, the power consumption and buffer length also increase.
 This is because, according to the Eq. (\ref{eq9}) and Eq. (\ref{eq10}), $q_{k,l}(t)$ is related to the effective selection capacity $c$, the larger the capacity, the fewer local processing tasks, which increases the power consumption and buffer length.
-Due to the poor performance of the DDPG algorithm, it always spends some power to ensure that the buffer does not accumulate too many tasks.
-However, when the capacity and task arrival rate are both large, it cannot achieve a good power allocation strategy, resulting in a large amount of task accumulation.
+Due to the DDPG algorithm's poor performance, it uses excess power to manage buffer length.
+With large capacity and high task arrival rates, it struggles to allocate power effectively, leading to significant task accumulation.

 Fig. \ref{fig3}(c) reflects the impact of the number of RIS elements on the network performance, where the total power consumption and buffer length decrease when the number of RIS elements increases.
-Our proposed scheme outperforms random RIS phase-shift because random RIS phase-shift reduces the data transmission rate during offloading, resulting in more power consumption to ensure data transmission and also affecting the buffer length.
+Our proposed scheme outperforms random RIS phase-shift and simulated annealing (SA) phase-shift scheme, because neither of them can be adjusted to the optimal phase-shift, resulting in more power consumption to ensure data transmission and also affecting the buffer length.